Sustainability in Student Restaurants and Cafeterias

 Recycling & Waste Prevention

 For the sake of the environment we refrain from using plastic tableware and cutlery.
 Beverages are almost exclusively provided in reusable packaging.
 However, we have accommodated the requests of students for to-go cups for our smoothies and coffee and tea specialties.
 The to-go cups are manufactured according to the PEFC standard.
 PEFC stands for Programme for the Endorsement of Forest Certification and it guarantees that the used materials originate from sustainable forest management.
-We have also introduced a deposit system for china cups.
+The plastic lids of our to-go cups are made of sustainable, heat-resistant bio plastics and are fully biodegradable.

 Our smoothies in our student restaurants and cafeterias are available in environmentally friendly cups, made out of polylactides.
-The material is made from renewable resources; it is biodegradable, food safe and heat-resistant.
+The material is made from renewable resources; it is biodegradable and food safe.

 In order to prevent the waste of food, we prepare our food in batch quantities, so that we have only smaller quantities of food fresh and at the ready for our customers, all just to the extent necessary.
 In order for us to only have to throw away the least food possible, we prepare smaller batches at the end of serving hours.